 Plan for a New Garberville Library

-In the meantime, the Friends of Garberville Library and library staff have been busy on your behalf.
-Here's part of an announcement the Friends made on their Facebook site recently.
+The Covid-19 pandemic imposed delays, but the building work continued.
+Meanwhile, the Friends of Garberville Library and library staff were at work on the library collection.
+Here's part of an announcement the Friends made on their Facebook site.

 Books are being ordered for the collection